 - Onion over VPN servers, which increases your privacy by taking advantage of the anonymous Tor (The Onion Router) network.

-- Obfuscated servers, which hide your VPN traffic from internet censors by making it look like HTTPS traffic.
+- Obfuscated servers, to hide your VPN traffic from internet censors by making it look like HTTPS traffic.

 They also support many other devices, including, Android TV, Firestick, Chromecast, several game consoles, and various routers.